 This book examines how and why experiences of the COVID-19 pandemic in Britain varied according to ethnicity.

-Drawing from the Evidence for Equality National Survey (EVENS), the book compares the experiences of ethnic and religious minorities in work and finances, housing and households, health and wellbeing, policing and politics, racism and discrimination in the UK.
-Using unrivalled data in terms of population and topic coverage, the book presents new evidence of ethnic inequalities and sheds new light on underlying racisms, opening them up to debate as crucial social concerns.
+Drawing from the Evidence for Equality National Survey (EVENS), the book compares the experiences of ethnic and religious minority groups and White British people in work and finances, housing and communities, health and wellbeing, policing and politics, and racism and discrimination in Britain.
+Using unrivalled data in terms of population and topic coverage and complete with bespoke graphics, contributors present new evidence of ethnic inequalities and racism, opening them up to debate as crucial social concerns.

 Nissa Finney is Professor of Human Geography at the University of St Andrews.

-Dharmi Kapadia is Lecturer in Sociology at The University of Manchester.
+Dharmi Kapadia is Senior Lecturer in Sociology at the University of Manchester.